 From our extensive experiences with Gore-Tex waterproofing, you can expect two things: solid protection in the wet and a warm interior in summer-like conditions.
 Both of these held true with the OUTward GTX.
 The boot’s mixed nubuck leather and synthetic upper do a nice job repelling moisture from mud, snow, and wet grass, and the Gore-Tex lining hasn’t leaked through numerous creek crossings.
 It’s worth noting the tongue separates from the upper at the base of the ankle, so you won’t want to submerge the boot in anything deeper, but there’s still ample protection for the vast majority of uses.

 In terms of ventilation, my feet did grow sweaty as temperatures cleared 70 degrees Fahrenheit.
 That said, the thin upper helps the boot breathe better than thicker builds I’ve worn, including the Quest 4D 3.
 We’d love to see Salomon add a more breathable, non-waterproof model like they offer with the X Ultra Aero.
-But at the time of its release, the OUTward is only available in a GTX version.
+But at the time of publishing, the OUTward is only available in a GTX version.